mahunter14/TraversePlanning/README.md

 # TraversePlanning
-ArcGIS Python Toolbox with 2 tools for planning rover traverse routes based on science objectives.
+ArcGIS Python Toolbox with 2 tools for planning rover traverse routes based on multiple objectives.
+Requires ArcMap 10.x with Spatial Analyst and Network Analyst extensions.